abdullah-erturk/Academia-Scribd-Downloader/README.md

 ### Key Features

-#### 1. Smart Scan (HQ Mode) 🛡️
+#### 1. Smart Scan (HQ Engine) 🛡️
-The most advanced method to save documents, even those with restricted download permissions.
+The core of the extension, creating 100% local PDFs by processing pages individually.
+Now features two modes:
-- **Universal Capture Engine:** Uses `html2canvas` to digitally render each page.
+- **Native HQ (Original Quality):** [NEW] Captures original high-resolution files (raw images for Scribd, high-res SVGs for Academia) instead of just taking screenshots.
+Provides crystal-clear quality.
-- **Fully Local & Private:** The entire process happens directly within your browser.
-No data is sent to external servers, making it 100% independent of third-party availability.
+- **Compatible Scan (Guaranteed Mod):** [NEW] A highly reliable digital capture method that ensures no errors even in the most complex document layouts.

-- **Viewport Independent:** Captures full pages regardless of your screen size or resolution.
+#### 2. Stability & Protection Systems 🦾
-- **Auto-Cleanup:** Automatically hides persistent UI elements (Outline bars, headers, signup banners) during capture to ensure a clean PDF.
+- **Keepalive Mechanism:** Prevents the browser or extension from entering sleep mode during long scans (500+ pages), ensuring background processes never suspend.
-- **Footnote Preservation:** Ensures document boundaries are respected, saving 100% of the content including bottom footnotes.
+- **Visibility Guard:** Automatically pauses the scan when you switch tabs and resumes when you return, preventing rendering glitches.

-#### 2. Original PDF (API Mode) ⚡
+- **Pre-load Warmup:** Automatically "warms up" the document content before scanning to eliminate blank page issues.

-Attempts to fetch the original document file directly from external processing servers (like downacademia.net, scribd.vdownloaders.com, or ilide.info).
+#### 3. Original PDF (API Mode) ⚡
-- **Direct Download:** Fast and preserves the original document quality (vector-based).
+Attempts to fetch the original vector file via external API servers (downacademia.net, scribd.vdownloaders.com, etc.).
-- **Service Dependency:** This feature relies on the availability of external API services.
-If these third-party servers are offline or cannot located the document, this mode will fail.
+- **Direct Download:** Fast and preserves original vector quality.
-- **Reliable Fallback:** In case of external server failure, using **"Smart Scan (HQ)"** is the 100% reliable alternative as it uses the extension's internal engine and does not depend on any external services.
+- **Reliable Fallback:** If the API mode fails or the document is not found, the **"Smart Scan"** modes are the 100% reliable local alternative.

-#### 3. Premium UI/UX 🎨
+#### 4. Premium UI/UX 🎨
-- **Glassmorphism Design:** A modern, sleek interface with blur effects and dark mode support.
+- **Glassmorphism Design:** A sleek, transparent interface with dark mode and blur effects.
-- **Minimize Toggle:** The overlay panel can be minimized to a small pill-sized header to save screen space on smaller devices.
+- **Dynamic Controls:** Progress tracking, language switching, and minimize toggle.

 ### Installation